MBejvani/mbejvani.github.io/README.md

-# mbejvani.github.io
+# A simple Website
--Mohammad Bejvani's webpage.

--Access the site through: https://mbejvani.github.io

--This page is build based on the template provided by https://github.com/cplmakerlab and the template can be found on https://github.com/cplmakerlab/simple-website-template.
+This is my personal homepage.
+Its template is built based on the template provided by https://github.com/cplmakerlab and can be found at https://github.com/cplmakerlab/simple-website-template.
+You can access the site through the link: https://mbejvani.github.io